Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 sergeyryzhov/istockphoto

 What kid doesn’t love a new bike from Santa?
 But the truth is that just as quickly as kids outgrow clothes, they outgrow bikes, roller skates, skateboards, and the like.
 Buying those things new is a surefire way to waste money on your kids.
-Instead, look at local consignment shops, or find a bike at a local garage sale and clean it up.
+Instead, consider local consignment shops or find a bike at a garage sale and give it a thorough cleaning.
 Your kid won’t know the difference.

 Kids playing video games on phones